The Bytches

 The Bytches is the 1991 debut album by American female rap duo BWP.
 The album was released on February 19, 1991, by Columbia Records and was produced by Mark Sexx.
 The Bytches peaked at number 34 on the Billboard Top R&B/Hip-Hop Albums chart and features the single, "Two Minute Brother", which reached number six on the Hot Rap Singles chart.
 This was the only album released by the group, as their follow-up, Life's a Bytch, was shelved just days before its release in 1993.
+The album was unique at the time for the fact that it centered women's perspectives and experiences regarding issues like gender relations, systemic racism, and workplace discrimination.